As a native Liverpudlian, can you name three picture-worthy sites in and around our city? How about outside of city limits?

 If you really prefer studying at home, you could always engage a Superprof tutor.

-Superprof has more than 700 qualified teachers of photography to instruct you online, via webcam, in the comfort of your own home.
+Superprof has more than 700 qualified teachers of photography to instruct you through online photography courses, via webcam, in the comfort of your own home.

 Are you a film photography fanatic who is hesitant about going pro with digital equipment?